 Looks, back end

 I am glad to find that the similarities end there or else I’ve just gotten myself a lemon.
 Ignite the 43 and you’ll instantly notice the first difference.
 It’s exhaust although not the performance system (an option available in most parts of the world but here) breathes into life with enthusiasm.
 Even more when put in Sport+.

 Making it to the century mark will take you about five seconds.
 Stopping will take half the time and you can do it all day given how large the size of these brakes are.
 Steering feel I heard you ask?
 Right up there by being the most informative electrically powered rack on a sport utility.

 If those are the things you look for in a car then it’s perfect but there are a few things to look out for.
 No leather is to be found, even in this spiced up Mercedes Benz which is good if you are a member of PETA.
-If you’ve experienced VW, Audi or Porsche’s gearbox, the nine-speed in the 43 can be frustrating especially when weaving in traffic, which is most of time.
+If you’ve experienced Audi or Porsche’s gearbox, the nine-speed in the 43 can be frustrating especially when weaving in traffic, which is most of the time.

 Should you wish to give hot hatches a run for its existence on mountainous roads, the GLC43 will do exactly that despite weighing nearly two tonnes.
 Granted it is not entirely on home ground doing the fast bit in mid corners, lean on its electronic wizardry, you’ll come out of it looking like Braveheart.
 And when stability control is turned off completely, some tail out action is possible.

-As a whole, the GLC 43 surprises more often than disappoint.
+As a whole, the GLC 43 surprises more often than disappoints.
 In this part of the world, it offers a lot more for a whole less than a Macan and that means a lot for many of us.